Loving this place means protecting this place.

 Missoula residents along the Clark Fork River, circa 1970.

 As early as 1971 our founders were increasingly nervous about the pace of residential and commercial development in and around the community.
 They wondered what might happen to the open lands, rivers, and streams that made living here so special.
-In 1972, they formed the Five Valleys River Park Association with a $100 grant and got to work creating the riverfront park system that is now so important to life in Missoula.
+In 1972, they formed the Five Valleys River Park Association and got to work creating the riverfront park system that is now so important to life in Missoula.

 After acquiring and creating parklands along the Clark Fork and Bitterroot Rivers, they promoted the passage of Montana’s first public open space bond in 1980.
 Before the end of that decade the River Park Association became Five Valleys Land Trust.

 We’ve expanded much since then with an amazing network of board, staff, volunteers, supporters, and partners who have contributed to an impressive list of projects and accomplishments.
-We’ve conserved over 95,000 acres across western Montana, and we’re just getting started.
+We’ve conserved over 100,000 acres across western Montana, and we’re just getting started.

-Meet the teamGet involved
+Meet the teamGet involvedExplore Our History

 What We Do